UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

 There are no occurrences in bg, cs, da, fi-ftb.
 The other languages:

-PML-TQ (http://lindat.mff.cuni.cz/services/pmltq/#!/treebanks) was used to collect examples:
+PML-TQ (<a href="http://lindat.mff.cuni.cz/services/pmltq/#!/treebanks">http://lindat.mff.cuni.cz/services/pmltq/#!/treebanks</a>) was used to collect examples:

 <pre>a-node $d := [deprel="det", tag!="DET"] >> for $d.tag give $1, count() sort by $2 desc, $1</pre>